Generative Causal Inference: Generative Bayesian Computation

+We want quantiles to calculate the treatment effect, namely the function $ F^{-1}_{ \tau | x } ( \cdot ) $.
+We start by simulating $\theta_i, y_i$ pairs from prior and the forward model, then we reverse

+So we have sufficient statistics and can replace the dataset with $\pi(x_i),y_i$.
+We can then use the quantile regression to estimate the quantiles of $Y_i(1)-Y_i(0)$ given $x_i$.

-Having fitted the deep neural network, we can use the estimated inverse map to evaluate at new $y$ and $\tau$ to obtain a set of posterior samples for any new $y$ using (\ref{eq:theta}).
+Having fitted the deep neural network, we can use the estimated inverse map to evaluate at new $y$ and $\tau$ to obtain a set of posterior samples for any new $y$.
 The caveat being is to how to choose $N$ and how well the deep neural network interpolates for the new inputs.
 We also have flexibility in choosing the distribution of $\tau$, for example, we can also for $\tau$ to be a high-dimensional vector of Gaussians, and essentially provide a mixture-Gaussian approximation for the set of posterior.
 MCMC, in comparison, is computationally expensive and needs to be re-run for any new data point.
-Gen-AI in a simple way is using pattern matching to provide a look-up table for the map from $y$ to $\theta$.
-Bayesian computation has then being replaced by the optimisation performed by Stochastic Gradient Descent (SGD).
-In our examples, we discuss choices of architectures for $H$ and $S$.
-Specifically, we propose cosine-embedding for transforming $\tau$.